firsttris/hyperion-js-api/README.md

 hyperion.setOff();
 ```
 ###Tests
-Eind more examples in /test directory.
+find more examples in /test directory.

 Enter you hyperion server connection in package.json, and run some tests!
 ```